fukamachi/mito/README.markdown

 ;-> 1
 ```

-Use `select-dao` to build custom queries with sxql (examples below), or `select-by-sql` in the `mito.dao` package in order to run raw SQL.
+Use `select-dao` to build custom queries with sxql (examples below), or `select-by-sql` in order to run raw SQL.

 ### Relationship